SabiasQueSpace/SQS_install_daemon_addport/README.md

 ###

-## Install script for Daemon Coin on Ubuntu Server 16.04 / 18.04
+## Install script for Daemon Coin and addport on Ubuntu Server 16.04 / 18.04

 Use this script on fresh install ubuntu Server 16.04 / 18.04. ``` No other version is currently supported. ``` There are a few things you need to do after the main install is finished.